History of the Jews in Khaybar: Expulsion of the Jews from Khaybar

-During the reign of Caliph Umar (634–644), the Jewish community of Khaybar were transported alongside the Christian community of Najran to the newly conquered regions of Syria and Iraq.
+During the reign of Caliph Umar (634–644), the Jewish community of Khaybar were ethnically cleansed alongside the Christian community of Najran to the newly conquered regions of Syria and Iraq.
 Umar also forbade non-Muslims to reside in the Hejaz for longer than three days.

 Later history

 Medieval references

 Despite the expulsion of Jews from Khaybar, they continue to appear in Middle Ages documents.
 Benjamin of Tudela, writing in the 12th century, recorded tales of the military prowess of the Jews of Khaybar in his time, and writes they sent questions to the Babylonian geonim.
 The Jews of Khaybar were also referenced by several Italian travelers such as Obadiah of Bertinoro and Ludovico di Varthema of Bologna; the latter claimed to have discovered 5,000 Jews in Khaybar when he paused there to water his camels.
 David Reubeni claimed he was born in a place referred to as Ḥabor or Khaybar and served as a general in a Jewish army there.